webchills/zencart-de-paypal-express/readme.txt

 Change from 1.5.4 to 1.5.3 or 1.5.1 or whatever version you are using

 if (PROJECT_VERSION_MAJOR != '1' && substr(PROJECT_VERSION_MINOR, 0, 3) != '5.4') $this->enabled = false;

 Change from 1.5.4 to 1.5.3 or 1.5.1 or whatever version you are using

-2)

-includes/modules/payment/paypal/paypal_curl.php

-$headers[] = 'X-VPS-VIT-Integration-Version: 1.5.4';

-Change from 1.5.4 to 1.5.3 or 1.5.1 or whatever version you are using